How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 The buyer and yourself will then have to go online to the HDB portal and submit a resale application document.
 The application has to be submitted within 7 days of each other's submission, both the buyer and seller.
 The resale application has to include the details of the OTP, the buyer and your particulars, a declaration of an existing loan with HDB or any financial institution if applicable, as well as your purchase.

-Through the HDB portal, you will then have to endorse the following documents: seller’s sale proceeds, acknowledgement for Upgrading Programme (if applicable), spouse Consent to Resale (if applicable) and resale documents for acknowledgement.
-There will also be a resale administrative fee that has to be borne by both the buyer and seller each, at S$40 for 1 to 2 bedroom flats, and S$80 for 3 bedroom flats and bigger.
+Through the HDB portal, you will then have to endorse the following documents: seller's sale proceeds, acknowledgement for Upgrading Programme (if applicable), spouse Consent to Resale (if applicable) and resale documents for acknowledgement.
+There will also be a resale administrative fee that has to be borne by both the buyer and seller.

 Once HDB has given a final evaluation, they will then provide a stamp of approval with regard to the sale of the flat.
 There will be a Resale Completion Appointment at HDB hub, in which legal documents will be signed and the exchange of house keys will be facilitated.
 HDB will then issue an approval letter which claims that you have now successfully sold your HDB flat.

-Computation of HDB Flat Sales Process (Selling Price – Cost and Fees)
+Computation of HDB Flat Sales Proceeds (Selling Price - Cost and Fees)

 Financial planning is crucial when you decide to sell your HDB flat.
 The following article will guide you through the computation of your final sales proceeds.
 However, if you are not too concerned with the complex breakdown of costs and fees, you may simply utilise the HDB Sales Proceeds Calculator available on the HDB website to get an estimate of the costs.